STEVE GORDON, Director

 Crockett holds a Bachelor of Science degree in Business Administration with a concentration in Accounting from California State University, Sacramento.

-Sonia Huestis took on the role of Acting Deputy Director of the Communication Programs Division (CPD) beginning October 2016 and was officially appointed to the position in February 2018.
-The Deputy Director is responsible for oversight of the department’s communication areas, which consist of the Customer Information Branch and call centers, Publishing and Online Information Services, the Information Services Branch, and law enforcement support.
+Sonia Huestis took on the role of Acting Deputy Director of the Customer Services Division (CSD) beginning October 2016 and was officially appointed to the position in February 2018.
+The Deputy Director is responsible for the department’s customer communication areas, which consist of the contact centers, website and information release areas.

 Huestis joined DMV in July 2016 when she was appointed Assistant Chief Deputy Director.
 Previously, she was Deputy Appointment Secretary at the Governor’s Office.
 She also served in multiple positions at the California State Controller’s Office beginning in 2000, including Section Chief for the Operations Support Unit, Staff Services Manager II for the Unclaimed Property System Replacement Project, Staff Services Manager I in the Reporting Services Unit, and Staff Services Analyst.